hecanjog/hecanjog.com/posts/blog/007-rando.md

 outputs and we get basically a straight line going from 0 to 1 at a rate of about 1/1.

+As I said, this is showing every value produced in that run of 100,000 values.
+The line is quite flat, showing that each value between 0 and 1 has nearly the same weight -- in other words, nearly the same probability that it will be chosen.

+There are quite a lot of possible values between 0 and 1 in a 64 bit system.

 > _In the meantime_, consider the shape of the graph of the normal distribution,
 > and try to imagine how you might go about changing that in practice, without
 > rewriting the C standard library to alter the `rand()` function itself.
 Ultimately